 Specialism: Adults with learning disabilities and/or autism.
 Staff are trained in communication strategies such as PECS.

-Details of Vacancy: Currently
+Details of Vacancy: There

 We are delighted that Tracey has won the prestigious gold award for ‘Care Trainer of the Year 2015’ for the South East region at the Great British Care Awards.

 Tracey Parker, who manages Newton House in Thatcham, Newbury, was judged to have shown incredible enthusiasm and determination in identifying the training and development needs of Regard’s staff in her region.

 She was presented with her trophy at a glittering gala dinner at Brighton’s Hilton Hotel hosted by the UK’s leading compère Steve Walls.

 The GBCA’s Care Trainer Award acknowledges the importance of the role of the trainer within the care sector, and Tracey will now go forward to represent the South East region at the national final of the Great British Care Awards to be held in 2016.

 Richard Harris, the locality manager for Regard who nominated Tracey, said: “We’re absolutely delighted that Tracey’s efforts have been recognised with this top industry award – it’s so well deserved!

 “I’m convinced that one of the reasons Tracey’s training is so well-received by her colleagues is down to her enthusiasm and good-natured interaction with them.